 Foster Care Program

-Foster Care is a program that matches caring families with children and youth who need safe, temporary homes.
+Foster Care matches caring families with children and youth who need safe, temporary homes.
 The Foster Care/Adoption Program of San Mateo County is seeking strong, stable families who can offer a safe and loving home for children suffering from abuse or neglect.

-Foster parents are people who open their homes to children who have been removed from their families because they are at risk of abuse and neglect.
+Foster parents, also termed ‘Resource Families’, are people who open their homes to children who have been removed from their families because they are at risk of abuse and neglect.

 In San Mateo County, you can only adopt if you are a licensed foster parent or an approved resource family.

 Adoption establishes a legal relationship between a child and a parent not related by birth.
 Adoption is a permanent association, giving the adoptive parents and child the same legal relationship that exists between birth parents and their children.